dstanecki/dstanecki.github.io/_posts/2022-01-14-automated-cross-region-duplication-of-rds-db.markdown

 date:   2022-01-13 21:46:57 -0500
 categories: projects
 ---
-I saw a contractual job listing asking for some Lambda functions to interact with RDS.
-Though the job listing was outdated, I still wanted to prove to myself that I could do it.
+I saw a contract job listing asking for some Lambda functions to interact with RDS.
+Though the listing was outdated, I still wanted to prove to myself that I could do it.
 My Lambda scripts, written in Python (Boto3), are located here: [https://github.com/dstanecki/automated-cross-region-duplication-of-rds-db](https://github.com/dstanecki/automated-cross-region-duplication-of-rds-db){:target="_blank"}<!--break-->

 ### **About the Job**